PyMVPA/PyMVPA/doc/source/tutorial3_mappers.rst

 estimating mean and standard deviation from samples labels with 'rest' in the respective chunk of data.

-Remember, all mappers return new dataset that only have copies of what has been modified.
+Remember, all mappers return new datasets that only have copies of what has been modified.
 However, both detrending and Z-scoring have or will modify the samples themselves.
 That means that the memory consumption will triple!
 We will have the original data, the detrended data, and the Z-scored data,